Last updated 28 January 2018

 This innovative approach is a world first.
 It offers the citizens of Cameroon the benefits of having an identity card which cannot be questioned.

 Robust enough to resist intensive usage and extreme climates, polycarbonate is the most reliable and secure material for IDs.
-It is now available with color photo thanks to Gemalto Color in PC card solution.
+It is now available with color photo thanks to Gemalto Color Laser Shield card solution.

 The polycarbonate identity documents are more resistant to humidity, heat and aging.
 This plastic with unique marking and durability properties makes it possible to achieve much higher rates of reliability and security than materials used in the past.
 We further develop in our March 2017 dossier why polycarbonate is getting so popular.